ROF Bishopton

 The Royal Ordnance Factory (ROF) Bishopton was a WW2 Ministry of Supply Explosive Factory.
 It is sited adjacent to the village of Bishopton in Renfrewshire, Scotland.
 The factory was built to manufacture the propellant cordite for the British Army and the Royal Air Force.
 It also later produced cordite for the Royal Navy.
-The Ministry of Works were responsible for the site.
-It was the biggest munitions factory the MOD had, with up to 20,000 workers.
+The Ministry of Works were responsible for designing the layout of the factory, its buildings and overseeing its construction on the chosen site.

+ROF Bishopton was the largest Second World War munitions factory the MOD had, with up to 20,000 workers.

 History

+As part of the pre-war production planning, the Cabinet had agreed in the mid-1935 that the run-down Royal Gunpower Factory at Waltham Abbey should be replaced by a new modern and permanent propellant factory to be built at an already chosen site near the village of Bishopton, Renfrewshire.
+This factory, ROF Bishopton, was intended have three production units.
+However, very little was to happen until January 1937 when approval was given to start work on contructing only the first unit.
+This single unit was only to replace the capacity of the Royal Gunpowder Factory which was the only source of propellant for the army and the airforce, not to increase it.

+By January 1939, the anticipated need for propellants for use in air defence had exceeded the total output design capacity of the, first, unit being constructed at Bishopton, so approval was given to start work on a second unit at ROF Bishopton.
+Approval was also given in January 1939, to construct the Royal Naval Propellant Factory, Caerwent to suppliement the output of naval propellant from RNCF Holton Heath.

 The explosives factory opened between December 1940 and April 1941.
-It was one of three propellant factories built for the MOD.
+It was one of three Second World War propellant factories built for the MOD.
 The others were ROF Wrexham and ROF Ranskill.
 Manufacturing survived on parts of the Bishopton site until 2002.
-The site is now owned by BAE Systems, who in conjunction with Redrow Homes, have submitted locally controversial proposals to use the site for building new housing.
+The site is still owned by BAE Systems, who in conjunction with Redrow Homes, have submitted locally controversial proposals to use the site for building new housing.
 This development is now underway and is known as Dargavel Village.